 The length and frequency of therapy depends upon each child's needs.

 If you are concerned about your child's eating, you can call us at (207) 623-3900 or click the contact us link below for more information or to start the referral process.
-We accept most major insurance and Mainecare and we provide Feeding Therapy at our Augusta and Waterville offices!
+We accept most major insurance and Mainecare and we provide Feeding Therapy at our Augusta and Oakland offices!